 Chernobyl revealed several gaps in nuclear safety, not just at the power plant but worldwide.

 After Chernobyl, it became apparent that the world lacked shared norms on nuclear safety.
 Countries and governments acted on their own.
-The accident showed a “need for a collective international focus on [nuclear] safety,” according to an International Atomic Energy Agency (IAEA) report on post-Chernobyl international law.
+The accident showed a “need for a collective international focus on [nuclear] safety,” according to an International Atomic Energy Agency (IAEA) report on international law.

-The world responded, a reaction that included a new emphasis on safety by the countries of the former Soviet Union in preventing nuclear disasters.
+The world responded, a reaction that included a new emphasis on safety by the countries of the former Soviet Union in preventing another nuclear disaster.
 As the World Nuclear Association outlines, nuclear engineers from those Soviet countries have learned from on-site visits to nuclear power plants in the Western world.
 Also, the World Association of Nuclear Operators formed in 1989, connecting nuclear power plant operators in more than 30 countries, while the IAEA reviews safety at still-operative Soviet reactors.
 Because of this openness and cooperation, the remaining RBMK reactors no longer have the deficiencies that doomed Chernobyl.
 And it’s largely assumed the governments of those former Soviet countries will act in a more transparent and urgent manner should there ever be an accident.

-But thanks to a stronger emphasis on safety, a repeat of the Chernobyl tragedy is all but impossible, a German nuclear safety agency declared in 1996.
+But thanks to a stronger emphasis on safety, a repeat of the tragedy is all but impossible, a German nuclear safety agency declared in 1996.

 New Life and Tourists

-Three decades later, the post-Chernobyl public health catastrophe that many experts had predicted hasn’t — at least not yet — materialized.
+Three decades later, the public health catastrophe that many experts had predicted hasn’t — at least not yet — materialized.
 Two plant workers died on the night of the explosion and an additional 28 employees and firefighters died weeks later from acute radiation poisoning.
-Since then, the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) said that while no one at a close distance from the Chernobyl plant suffered acute radiation, thyroid cancers found in patients were probably the cause of radioactive fallout.
+Since then, the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) said that while no one at a close distance from the plant suffered acute radiation, thyroid cancers found in patients were probably the cause of radioactive fallout.
 Aside from that finding, “the great majority of the population is not likely to experience serious health consequences as a result of radiation from the Chernobyl accident,” UNSCEAR said.

-Meanwhile, the Chernobyl power plant is now enclosed in concrete, and the 2,000-mile radius around the site of the largest nuclear disaster is largely devoid of people.
+Meanwhile, the plant itself is now enclosed in concrete, and the 2,000-mile radius around the site of the largest nuclear disaster is largely devoid of people.
 More than 300,000 residents had to leave the area.
 Yet in Belarus, thousands of people have returned to their homes in areas that were contaminated, with experts saying it was safe for them to eat foods grown there.